dankantor/web3/_pages/database.md

 ## Stored Data

 Twitter has lots of data.
 To keep things simple, let's focus on one type of data - a tweet.
-A tweet in Twitter has certain properties such as text, an author, and a date.
-There are other properties a tweet may have but we are keeping it simple.
+A tweet in Twitter has a few properties including text, an author, and a date.

 To represent a tweet in Twitter's database, think of how a spreadsheet works.
 It has columns and rows.
 A column typically contains the property name and the row contains the actual data.